 A really good read (honest!)

-So it’s two-years-old already, but still a good read if you like aviation stories that are a little different from the norm, and this one has several unique twists.
-Cherished memories of the old school gyronauts who taught me to fly, and the pioneers who taught them, back when every new gyro student was on their own with only a set of instructions to guide them – the text books yet to be written.
+If you like aviation stories that are a little different from the norm, this one is certainly an unusual tale with several unique twists.
+Cherished memories of the old school gyronauts who taught me to fly, and the pioneers who taught them, back when every new gyroplane student was on their own with only a set of instructions to guide them – the text books had yet to be written.